rovercode/rovercode/README.md

 [Try a live demo](http://codetherover.com/demo/rover-code/www/mission-control.html)

 ## Install, Play and Contribute
 rovercode is on its first release.
 It is usable now, but we have lots of great features left to be added.
 Check out the [install instructions](https://github.com/aninternetof/rovercode/wiki/Getting-Set-Up) and the [contributing instructions](https://github.com/aninternetof/rovercode/wiki/Contributing).
-Check out the [feature tracker](https://github.com/aninternetof/rovercode/issues) to see if there's something fun to contribute.
+Check out the [feature tracker](https://github.com/aninternetof/rovercode/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Afeature) to see if there's something fun to contribute.

 ## Licence
-[GNU GPL V3](license) © Brady L. Hurlburt and the rovercode.org community
+[GNU GPLv3](license) © Brady L. Hurlburt and the rovercode.org community